xuanhao44/Self-Stabilization/note_2_1.md

 But how to distinguish, asynchronous networks, between a slow processor and a crashed one?

-What is the maximum power we can grant to the adversary in “slowing down” processors without allowing the adversary to render a slow processor to be completely nonfunctional?
+What is the maximum power we can grant to the adversary in "slowing down" processors without allowing the adversary to render a slow processor to be completely nonfunctional?

 Every step that is applicable infinitely often is executed infinitely often.
 In other words, even if the HP Frontier is an exponentially growing number of steps more than the Arduino, the execution is still fair.